sunnyvale-academy/SNY.OSS.VLT.01.01.00/labs/18-Encryption_as_a_Service_with_Vault/README.md

 Vault can be used as a platform to encrypt/descrypt data on behalf of application clients.

+The transit secrets engine enables security teams to fortify data during transit and at rest.
+So even if an intrusion occurs, your data is encrypted with AES-GCM with a 256-bit AES key or other supported key types.
+Even if an attacker were able to access the raw data, they would only have encrypted bits.
+This means attackers would need to compromise multiple systems before exfiltrating data.

 In this lab we will demonstrate the use case deplicted in this image:

 ![](img/1.png)